averykhoo/recipes/curated-untested/prize-winning-banana-bread.md

 This recipe won 1st place at the Nicollet County Fair in 1981 and it stills remains our family favorite for banana bread.
-I’ve modified it ever so slightly over the years, but the end result remains moist and flavorful.
+I've modified it ever so slightly over the years, but the end result remains moist and flavorful.

 Ingredients